adelaideecoinformatics/ImageRepository/kubernetes/README.md

 ```
 You should now be able to list images on your ImageRepostory at http://imagerepo.example.com/images (no trailing slash).

-Congratulations on deploying your ImageRepository.
+Congratulations on deploying your paratoo-image-repo.